FAIRmat-NFDI/pynxtools/pynxtools/dataconverter/readers/stm/README.md

                 value: null
                 unit: null
         ```
-     - To add any extra field please follow correct Hierarchy according to application definition NXiv_sweep2.
+     - The structure of the scheme eln any extra field please follow correct Hierarchy according
+     to application definition NXsts.
        For example, extend dimension of position
         ```
         sub_sections: